rekka/intro-fortran-2016/lec5/README.md

 y'(0) = 0
 ```

-The exact solution of this second order differential equation is `x(t) =
+The exact solution of this second order differential equation is `y(t) =
 cos(t)`.

 We can use the already developed methods to solve this ODE by converting